n6ls0n/ABCRA/README.md

 TODO:
-- Automatically update script tags in package.json for webpack
+- Automatically add script tags in package.json for webpack
-- Allow user to specify the location for the package to be created.
-Defautl behaviour should be to create it a level above.